 We also understand that campers bond deeply with their counselors and look up to them in a way that differs from the relationship a camper has with a parent or teacher.
 By virtue of that bond, what a counselor says and does holds a lot of influence in the minds and hearts of their campers, and that is a privilege that must be wielded with respect and thoughtfulness.
 To that end, counselors model the lessons they teach in Bible study so campers can see what those things look like in practice.

-Learn more about our summer curriculum!
+Learn more about our summer curriculum with this infographic!